We remember the day radical Islamists declared war on us ...

 1,762 resided in New York, 674 in New Jersey, 90 in Massachusetts, 63 in Connecticut, 29 in California, 27 in Pennsylvania, and 27 in a foreign nation; the others who perished lived in Arizona, Colorado, Delaware, Florida, Georgia, Illinois, Indiana, Louisiana, Maine, Maryland, Michigan, Missouri, New Hampshire, New Mexico, Ohio, Rhode Island, Tennessee, Texas, Utah, and Virginia.

-This is what hate looked like on 9/11 as it unfolded on NBC’s Today Show:
+This is what hate looked like on 9/11 as it unfolded (video from the History Channel):

 9/11 brought a nation together in a way nothing had in a long while.
 Recalling that day, Michael Toscano recently wrote, “Never in my life had I felt such sadness; nor had I experienced such unity.
 Everywhere you looked, total strangers were weeping together in a heap.
 Hearty chants of “U.S.A.!
 U.S.A.!” echoed in the night.”